HW#2: Visualizing Historical Temperature Changes in Singapore#

 To visualize the GEV distribution, you can:

-1. Fit the Generalized Extreme Value (GEV) distribution to annual maximum daily temperature data and estimate the GEV parameters using the Maximum Likelihood method.
+1. Fit the Generalized Extreme Value (GEV) distribution to annual maximum daily temperature data and estimate the GEV parameters using the L-Moments method.

-2. Plot the probability density function (PDF) curve to to represent the distribution directly.
+2. Plot the probability density function (PDF) curve to represent the distribution directly.

-3. Calculate the return level for a 20-year event and mark it on the plot.
+3. Calculate the return level for a 10-year event and mark it on the plot.

 5. Ensure that the necessary non-data elements are included, such as title, x/y axis labels, legend, etc. (you can check the Matplotlib tutorial for details).